Sacred Geometry of Velazquez's Las Meninas

 Third frame encloses the picture itself.
 In this case the royal couple, although not visible, is in their immediate vicinity, as parents, as members of the family.
 Here they are neither smaller nor larger, but as they really are, respectable and caring persons surrounded by family and loved ones, invisible to the scrutinizing public eye.

 Velázquez intentionally challenges our understanding of representation as a reflection of reality.
 The Greek term mimesis---which means"imitation" or "representation"---has been used to explore the relationship between an original object and a representation that attempts to imitate that original.
 Plato and Aristotle, the leading philosophers of their time, arrived at relatively different conclusions about the relationship between fine arts and reality.
-Their debates revolved around the issue of whether the systems of representation reflect the world as it is, such that they mirror it back to us as a form of mimesis or imitation, or whether we actually construct the world through the mechanism of our visual perception.
+Their debates revolved around the issue of whether the methods of representation reflect the world as it is, such that they mirror it back to us as a form of mimesis or imitation, or whether we actually construct the world through the mechanism of our visual perception.

 Velázquez's private library included titles such as Política de Aristoteles Italiano and Philosophia antiqua .
 Las Meninas is Velázquez's answer to Plato's question, why imitate at all---can we obtain knowledge or pleasure through it?
 Through Las Meninas, Velázquez conveys his opinion that representation is not just a matter of reflection, and he leans toward Aristotle's view.
 Aristotle does not limit mimesis to artistic reproduction; he argues that mimesis is an imaginative act, not mere representation .
 Velázquez creatively arranges the scene within the two-dimensional space of the canvas, and he intentionally positions the mirror in such a way that it fools so many people.

 The mirror, a crucial aspect of the composition, holds the reflection of representation; it reflects the image of the canvas.
 Velázquez thus declares that he is the creator (not a copier) of the scene, that this work is the product of his mind, imagination and construction skills.
 He invents the narrative to fit his own objective.
-Although his perspectival space is faithful to reality, his goal was not to faithfully depict an individual event, but to improve it, that is, to indicate what could happen and turn it into a work capable of universal truth.
+Although his art and his perspectival space is faithful to reality, his goal was not to faithfully depict an individual event, but to improve it, that is, to indicate what could happen and turn it into a work capable of universal truth.

 Velázquez wanted to ennoble his craft; he wanted to elevate the art of painting to the status of a liberal art.
 Given our knowledge of the setting, he justifiably deserved to be honored by the Cross of Saint James of the Order of Santiago, because Las Meninas is the product of a powerful intellect.